core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * If a cached response included an outer ETag option intended to the proxy, then the proxy can perform revalidatation of the cached response, by making a request to the group URI targeting the CoAP group, and including outer ETag Option(s).

-   This is possible also in case the proxy and the origin servers use Group OSCORE to further protect the exchanged request and response, as defined in {{I-D.tiloca-core-oscore-capable-proxies}}.
+   This is possible also in case the proxy and the origin servers use Group OSCORE to further protect the exchanged request and response, as defined in {{I-D.ietf-core-oscore-capable-proxies}}.
 In such a case, the originally outer ETag option is protected with the Group OSCORE Security Context shared between the proxy and the origin server, before transferring the message over the communication leg between the proxy and origin server.

 \]